mathfirst/mathfirst.github.io/_pages/markdown.md

 I also recommend Dr. Ryan Tibshirani's [Convex Optimization](https://www.stat.cmu.edu/~ryantibs/convexopt/) course.
 You can find his lecture videos on YouTube and lecture notes on his website where you can also find the course assignments.

+## Fourier series
+This is [my notes on Fourier Series](/files/Notes_on_Fourier_Series.pdf) I made when I was self-studying Fourier Series.
+Fourier Series is a powerful tool for finding out the analytic expressions of infinite series.
+I keep updating my notes when I find something interesting or useful, in my view, about Fourier series.
+One of my final goals is to find out the closed form of [Apery's constant](https://en.wikipedia.org/wiki/Ap%C3%A9ry%27s_constant).

 <!-- ## Locations of key files/directories